AkechiKogoro/project1/project.md

 1. Clean data

-    Get rid of meaningless null values, filter out data which does not make sense (say both PUlocationID and DOlocationID are null, passenger_num is 0).
+    Get rid of meaningless null values, filter out data which does not make sense (say both PUlocationID and DOlocationID are null, passenger_num is 0), cast appropriate data types.

     Due to the size of the data, only focus on the data in 2022.
 For high-volume-for-hire-vehicle, sample a proportion (20%) of the total data.